 How the Return on an Index is Determined

-Many insurance companies that offer indexed universal life insurance will credit the interest by using what is called the annual point-to-point method.
+This calculation method above is what insurance companies call the annual point-to-point crediting method.
 Here, the equity index value at the end of every contract year will be compared to the value at the beginning of that contract year.

 If the index value is greater at the end of the year, the policy is credited with the percentage increase, oftentimes subject to a specified maximum, or cap.
 The annual cap rate is the most that may be credited in that contract year.
 (While the cap rate may be changed by the insurance company, there will typically be a guaranteed minimum cap rate below which the rate may never fall).

 One of the primary benefits of a LIRP funded with indexed universal life insurance is that, while you are able to benefit from the growth of the underlying index(es), you will not incur any losses if the index(es) has a negative return in any given year.
 (This can be considered a “tradeoff” for the limited “capped” upside potential – and it can be extremely beneficial during a downward moving market like during the 2008 recession or the 2020 COVID-19 crisis and corresponding market drop).

 For instance, if the underlying index(es) performs well in a given contract year, your account will be credited with a positive return, typically up to a set “cap,” or maximum.
 But, if the underlying index performs poorly, your account value will not be reduced.
 Rather, there is a guaranteed minimum “floor” – such as 0% or 1% – that will be credited.

 Because of this, your money can continue to build upon previous gains, without the need to “make up” for any losses.
 This, in turn, allows the account value in an IUL to grow and compound significantly over time.